jeevangelista/signature-commons-schema/README.md

 ```

 This repository has examples and tests which should be re-used to validate that APIs and Databases as part of the signature commons are serving and consuming data which follows this same approach.
 The actual schemas can be stored and referenced from this repository as they are public, persistent, and versioned.

-### Project Layout
-- `core/`: Fundamental schemas which define how the schemas should even be used
-  - `meta.json`: JSON-LD style constraints
-  - `library.json`, `signature.json`, `entity.json`: Primary signature common primitives, they expose `meta` as an instance of `meta.json`
-  - `examples.json`: Schema example tests structure
-- `examples/`: Valid and invalid examples of schema structures for testing
-- `meta/`: Meta schemas designed for the respective primary signature common primitive meta fields.
-- `tests/`: nosetests-driven python tests for validating the schemas and examples

-## Development

-### Setup
-Install python dependencies with `pip install -r requirements.txt`.

-### Testing
-Run tests with `nosetests`.